Honduras Marcala 72 Hour Double Ferment Anaerobic Natural

 Balance & Finish: Moderately balanced and fairly clean finish

-Body & Texture: Full bodied and creamy texture
+Body & Texture: Very full and rich with a creamy texture

 Grade: SHG-EP, grown at 1450 masl